conor-b1995/p2-rockPaperScissors/README.md

 ## Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows:

-1. From the github repository click on "settings" from the navigation bar.
+1. From the GitHub repository click on "settings" from the navigation bar.
 2. Click on "pages" from the navigation section on the left.
 3. In the "source" section choose which branch you want to use from the dropdown menu, it will usually be the "main".
-4. Select which folder you want to use, in most cases its the "/root".
+4. Select which folder you want to use, in most cases it's the "/root".
-5. Hit the "save" button, then wait for your site to be published.(This can take some time.).
+5. Hit the "save" button, then wait for your site to be published.
+(This can take some time.).
 6. When your site is ready and published the link will be above the "source" section.

 [The live link can be found here](https://conor-b1995.github.io/p2-rockPaperScissors/)

 ## Credits
+### Media
+* The font used in this project is Kdam Thmor Pro and I got this font from [Google Fonts](https://fonts.google.com/).
+* The icons used for the user options section of the game were taken from [Font Awesome](https://fontawesome.com/).
+### Content
+* The help with the 'flex' for the scoreboard section and for the shadowing on the 'Rules' and 'Play Again' buttons came from [Kevin Powell](https://www.youtube.com/kepowob).
+* [W3 Schools](https://www.w3schools.com/howto/howto_css_modals.asp) 'How to' tutorial helped me create the rules modal and end game modal.
+* I got some help with the functions in my Javascript code from [freeCodeCamp.org](https://www.youtube.com/c/Freecodecamp)
+### Acknowledgements
+Id like to thank my mentor Anthony Ugwu for all his help and guidance through this project.